Theory and Practice of Bayesian Hypothesis Testing: A JASP Workshop

 You can use the public transport trip planner here: 9292.nl

 JAGS and WinBUGS Workshop

-The Sixth Annual JAGS and WinBUGS Workshop Bayesian Modeling for Cognitive Science takes place the week before.
+The Seventh Annual JAGS and WinBUGS Workshop Bayesian Modeling for Cognitive Science takes place the week before.

 Places to stay